 Startup Failure Statistics: Why Some Fail and Others Don't

 Starting a business of your own sounds like the smartest way to break free from the 9-to-5 trap.
 But it's not always as easy as it seems.
+Most companies will never become unicorn startups.
 Let's face facts: about 11 out of 12 startups fail and that's a strong indication that not many small businesses get it right within the first few years or even months.

 To put things in perspective:

 - 80% of small businesses started in 2014 made it only to the second year;

 - 70% survived to 2016; and

 - About 44% had failed at the end of 2018.

 But why do young companies fail in the first year or two?
 We'll unveil some facts briefly.
 If you're reading this as a startup founder or a potential one, this means you certainly don't want your business to be one of the lots that are bound to fail.
 We've compiled some of the common startup errors for you to avoid.

 A startup fails due to two main reasons.
 Firstly, when it suffers insufficient cash flow to cover its expenses and relies to heavily on funding through seed rounds.
 And secondly, when it fails to return the capital invested into it by investors or founders.
 However, a startup doesn't fail overnight.
 The process is somewhat gradual and is usually a question of when you want to pull the plug.
 In other words, how much more money are you willing to burn before considering the startup a failure?